 - Communist Party of India (Marxist), also known as CPI (M)

 The political system of the state is overseen by the Governor of the state.
-Currently, the Governor of the state is Janaki Ballabh Patnaik, a former Congress leader.
 He is helped in his functioning by the Chief Minister together with his ministry, who are elected to the legislative assembly of the state.
-The present Chief Minister of the state is Tarun Gogoi.
 The Indian National Congress has been dominant in the state since the country gained its independence from British dominion in 1947.
 The party ruled the state till 1978.
 In 1978, a Janata Party Government took over the control of Assam.
 Nevertheless, the government had a short stint and the Indian National Congress returned to power once again in 1980.
 They ruled the state till 1985.
 In 1985, the Asom Gana Parishad (AGP), a party which backed the Assam Agitation, was elected by the people of the state to rule the state for the next five years.
 After 1985, the Asom Gana Parishad and the Indian National Congress governed the state alternatively till 2001.
 Since 2001, the Indian National Congress again came to power and since then the party has been ruling the state in an uninterrupted manner.
 They became successful in winning the assembly elections held in 2006 and 2011 successively.
 Tarun Gogoi is the only Chief Minister in the chronicles of the state to be chosen as the CM for the third successive time.
+However, Sarbananda Sonowal succeeded Tarun Gogoi in 2016.

 Council of Ministers